mdibaiee/mahdi.blog/_posts/2021-11-06-linux-contribution.md

 grub-mkconfig -o /boot/grub/grub.cfg
 {% endhighlight %}
 - Reboot and choose the new kernel (might be under "Advanced" in the bootloader)
+- Setup your environment for development.
+Mine consists of setting up tmux so I can have multiple terminals and neovim.
+{% highlight bash %}
+pacman -S neovim openssh tmux
+echo '[[ -z "$TMUX" ]] && exec tmux' >> /etc/profile
+# also follow https://github.com/junegunn/vim-plug for Neovim
+{% endhighlight %}

+And in the host:
+{% highlight bash %}
+scp -P 2222 ~/.tmux.conf root@localhost:/root
+scp -r -P 2222 ~/.config/nvim root@localhost:/root/.config/
+{% endhighlight %}

+# Debugging Logs
+There is a `pr_debug` function used over the code, in order to enable those logs in `dmesg` for a specific module, you can do this:

+{% highlight bash %}
+echo 'module ip_set +p' > /sys/kernel/debug/dynamic_debug/control
+{% endhighlight %}

+Note that, this works if you have dynamic debug enabled in your `.config`:
+{% highlight bash %}
+CONFIG_DYNAMIC_DEBUG=y
+CONFIG_DYNAMIC_DEBUG_CORE=y
+{% endhighlight %}

+You can then look at `dmesg` while running the code to see those logs:
+{% highlight bash %}
+dmesg
+{% endhighlight %}